inkandthunder/khajiit/README.md

-# JavaScript Development Environment Sandbox
+# Khajit

 ### Description

-This is a personal-use generic Javascript development environment boilerplate based on the build by [coryhouse](https://github.com/coryhouse/javascript-development-environment).
+This is a personal-use generic Javascript development environment boilerplate.

 ### Status
 |System|Status|